RJPearson94/terraform-provider-twilio/docs/resources/autopilot_task.md

 The following arguments are supported:

-- `assistant_sid` - (Mandatory) The SID of the assistant to attach the task to.
+- `assistant_sid` - (Mandatory) The SID of the assistant to associate the task with.
 Changing this forces a new resource to be created
 - `unique_name` - (Mandatory) The unique name of the task
 - `friendly_name` - (Optional) The friendly name of the task
-- `actions_url` - (Optional) The url to retrieve the actions json.
+- `actions_url` - (Optional) The URL to retrieve the actions JSON.
 Conflicts with `actions`.
 - `actions` - (Optional) JSON string of an Autopilot task.
 Conflicts with `actions_url`.

 ## Attributes Reference